Who can have an NHS flu vaccine from a pharmacy

 - you're aged 65 years old or over (including if you'll be 65 years old by 31 March 2024)

 - you have certain long-term health conditions

 - you're pregnant

-- you're a frontline adult social care worker who cannot get a vaccination from your employer
+- you're a frontline worker in a social care setting who cannot get a vaccination from your employer

 The pharmacy will tell you how and when you can book your vaccination.

 Ask your pharmacist for a low-egg or egg-free vaccine, if you have an egg allergy.

 Children under 18 years old cannot get a flu vaccination at a pharmacy.
 But they may be able to get it from their GP surgery or school.